asahnoln/wahelp-test/README.md

 ## Improvements to make

+- [] Massive inserts in repositories
 - [] Dependency container for Console service
-- [] Massive inserts in repositories
 - [] Check for file existence when adding users
 - [] Skip duplicated users when adding them to DB
 - [] Env throw error if given file does not exist
 - [] Check commands in Console
-- [] Transactions for DB work, race conditions
+- [] Transactions for repositories, race conditions